BuildIt-Poland/immutable-web-platform/README.md

 ### What is super hot!
 * `helm charts` without `helm` and `tiller`
+* scale to `0` with `knative & istio`
+* lo
 * fully declarative descriptor of environment to provision `local` env, `virtual machine` as well as `clouds` based on `nixpkgs` and `nixOS`
 * pure `nix` solution - there is no any `yaml` file related to descriptor `docker`, `kubernetes` or `helm`
 * `nix` in charge of building and pushing docker images to `docker repository`
 * full composability of components and configs
 * full determinism of results
+* incremental builds! - if there were no change, artifact, docker or any other thing won't be builded
+* diverged targeted builds - `darwin` and `linux` in the same time within nested closures - required for local docker provisioning
 #### Work in progress
 * `gitops` via `brigade.js`
 * distrbuted build cache and sharing intermediate states between builds - remote stores to speed up provisioning and `ci` results - work in progress
 * ability to define test for infrastructure and cluster, [more here](https://nixos.org/~eelco/talks/issre-nov-2010.pdf)
-* incremental builds! - if there were no change, artifact, docker or any other thing won't be builded
-* diverged targeted builds - `darwin` and `linux` in the same time within nested closures - required for local docker provisioning

 ### People are doing it already ...
 * [step towards future configuration infrastructure management nix](https://container-solutions.com/step-towards-future-configuration-infrastructure-management-nix/)